Async Handles — Handle<T> Value Model

 recover (retry loop)

-recover on run async mirrors non-async recover: on failure, run the repair body, then retry the run target, up to the recover limit.
+recover on run async mirrors non-async recover: after a failing run, the runtime executes the repair body, then re-runs the run target, until success or the recover limit is reached.
 The async branch is scheduled once as a single promise; retries happen inside that branch.

 log "repairing: ${err}"